Pittsburgh synagogue shooting: Neo-Nazis and white supremacists

-Among American neo-Nazis and white supremacists, figures such as Andrew Anglin of The Daily Stormer, Matthew Heimbach of the now defunct Traditionalist Workers Party, Richard B. Spencer of the National Policy Institute, Patrick Casey of Identity Evropa/American Identity Movement, Greg Johnson of Counter-Currents Publishing and the messageboard forum Stormfront expressed the fear that the backlash over the attack could derail their efforts to gain mainstream political acceptance.
+Among American neo-Nazis and white supremacists, figures such as Richard B. Spencer, Andrew Anglin, and Matthew Heimbach expressed fear that the backlash over the attack could derail their efforts to gain mainstream political acceptance.

 4chan users on the /pol/ board viewed the attack as "accidentally redpilling" people and denied that it had occurred.
 They claimed the purported attack was a "false flag" committed by Jews to gain sympathy.
-Some users praised the Pittsburgh synagogue shooting and created the hashtag #HeroRobertBowers to express support for the shooter on Gab.
-A multiple-choice poll was posted asking for the best option for Jewish people in the West: 35% of respondents chose "Genocide".
-In another poll, the question "Do you support the Pittsburgh synagogue shooter, Robert Bowers?" was posted; nearly 25% of respondents said yes, and some added inflammatory remarks.
+Some users on Gab praised the shooting and created the hashtag #HeroRobertBowers to express support for the shooter.

+On August 10, 2023, Hardy Carroll Lloyd, a man from Follansbee, West Virginia, was arrested for allegedly making threats towards the jurors and witnesses in Bowers's federal trial on social media and in emails and online comments.
+According to prosecutors with the U.S. Attorney's Office for the Northern District of West Virginia, Lloyd was a "self-proclaimed 'reverend' of a White supremacy movement".
+He also allegedly expressed support for Bowers and the shooting and had encouraged similar attacks.
+Lloyd was charged with "obstruction of the due administration of justice, transmitting threats in interstate and foreign commerce and witness tampering."
+On September 19, 2023, he pleaded guilty and is expected to face more than six years in prison.

 Fundraising efforts

 Numerous fundraising efforts were launched in order to assist the survivors of the shooting, pay for the burial of the victims, and pay for the repairs to the synagogue.
 As of November 1, a GoFundMe campaign which was initiated by an Iranian graduate student in Washington, D.C., had exceeded US$1 million in donations, and a new goal of US$1.2 million has also been surpassed.
 Muslim groups opened a LaunchGood crowdfunding campaign to help pay for the burial of the victims and survivors' medical bills, with the funds to be distributed by the Islamic Center of Pittsburgh.
 As of November 1, that campaign had exceeded its goal of $150,000 with more than $225,000 in contributions.

 The organizers of the campaign announced that all excess funds would be "spent on projects that help foster Muslim-Jewish collaboration, dialogue, and solidarity".
 The Jewish Federation of Greater Pittsburgh raised $3.65 million for victims by November 13; donations to that organization were to be matched by the United Way of Southwestern Pennsylvania and the Pittsburgh Foundation.
 Fundraising campaigns for shooting victims in the Dor Hadash and New Light congregations raised nearly $23,000 combined.

-A $6.3 million fund was raised for the survivors of the Pittsburgh synagogue shooting, the families of the 11 dead, and police officers.
+A $6.3 million fund was raised for the survivors of the shooting, the families of the 11 dead, and police officers.